 Your mailing list should already be segmented, and when it comes to monthly donors, they should be in a segment all their own.
 All donors should be appreciated, but monthly donors have demonstrated a commitment to support you, so it’s important to recognize that long-term commitment.

 If you’re sending out the same email to your monthly donors as potential donors or one-time donors are receiving, you’re not properly recognizing the contribution these donors are making.
 Even if the dollar amount is less than that of a one-time donor, it’s essential to acknowledge the long-term commitment they are making to your organization.

 Generally, monthly giving programs allow a donor to choose the number of months they wish to donate or include an end date to their commitment.
 If you aren’t paying attention and let these monthly donations expire, chances are your donors won’t even notice and won’t renew their giving.

-When a monthly giving program is set-up and maintained well, it can be a game-changer for an organization – receiving and being able to expect consistent donations can instill a type of security & stability at your organization like nothing else.
-However, a poorly-built and maintained giving program can waste your time and lose crucial donations.
+When a monthly giving program is set up and maintained well, it can be a game-changer for an organization – receiving and being able to expect consistent donations can instill a type of security & stability in your organization like nothing else.
+However, a poorly built and maintained giving program can waste your time and lose crucial donations.
 Keep your monthly giving program active and booming with the help of these tips for mistakes you need to avoid.

 Author: Nora Mork is a communications and business journalist at Australian Reviewer.
-She speak at public niche events and contributes to online magazines and blogs, among them are Academized and Essayroo.
+She speaks at public niche events and contributes to online magazines and blogs, among them Academized and Essayroo.